 Penile implant surgery is a procedure that helps people have and maintain an erection.
 While these implants are most commonly for people with erectile dysfunction that has not responded to more conservative treatments, they are also available as part of gender-affirming sugery.

 Penile implant surgery involves placing a prosthetic device inside the penis and scrotum.
-This device helps the man achieve an erection and regain sexual function.
+This device helps people achieve an erection and regain sexual function.

 In this article, we examine the types of penile implants available and how they work.
-We also take a look at what a man can expect from having penile implant surgery.
+We also take a look at what a person can expect from having penile implant surgery.

-There are several different types of penile implants available.
-The type that is used will depend on the needs and preferences of the man.
+The type of implant that a healthcare professional uses will depend on the needs and preferences of the individual.

-There are several factors that the man and his doctor will need to consider before deciding which implant will be the most suitable, including:
+There are several factors that people and their doctors will need to consider before deciding which implant will be the most suitable,

 - size of the penis, glans, and scrotum